kensanata/bitlbee-mastodon/doc/HELP.md

 ## public
 Use **timeline local** to show the most recent messages for the local timeline (these are statuses from accounts on your instance).
 Use **timeline federated** to show the most recent messages for the federated timeline (these are statuses from the local accounts and anybody they are following).
 Use **more** to show more statuses from the same command.

-If you want to follow a hashtag or the local of feredated timeline, you need to use the control channel, **&bitlbee**.
+If you want to follow a hashtag, or the local, or the feredated timeline, you need to use the control channel, **&bitlbee**.
 The following assumes that your account is called **mastodon**.
 The **chat add** command takes the parameters **account**, **timeline**, and **channel name**.
 In the example we're giving the channel a similar name.
 You can name the channel whatever you want.
 The important part is that the channel **topic** must be the name of the timeline it is subscribing to.

 > **&lt;kensanata&gt;** chat add mastodon local #local
 > **&lt;kensanata&gt;** channel #local set auto_join true